WDverse/Work-Day-Scheduler/README.md

 ## Description

-This webpage shows the timeblock for standard business hours.
+This webpage shows the timeblocks for standard business hours.
 That is, from 9am to 5pm.
 On the webpage header, the current day is displayed.
 Every timeblock has a textarea that allows the user to enter an event, and a save button on the right side of the timeblock to save the event to the browser local storage.
 Through this project, I realised that id's and classes play an important role in DOM.
 This project benefitted imensely from collaboration through AskBCS.

 ## Installation